 Silk: perfect if, like me, you are one of those people who are just cold all the time.
 Pleasant to the touch and non bulky, you can wear silk under anything and it will keep you warm all day: you can even wear it under skinny jeans, it is that thin!

-Synthetics: I only use synthetics for specific sports activities of the kids.
-They like how the material feels on the skin and because of their small size I can pack a few of them easily and put them in the wash on our return.
+Synthetics: Syntetics can feel really smooth on the skin and I find them good especially for the children who tend to move and run arond more than us.
+My kids in particular like how the material feels on the skin and because of their small size I can pack a few of them easily and put them in the wash on our return.

 Helly Hansen Women’s HH Active Flow Long Sleeve Base Layer Shirt

 Terramar Thermasilk Tall Crew Neck Top

 Smartwool Merino 150 Base Layer Pattern Long Sleeve

 Cuddl Duds Women’s Flexfit Long Sleeve Crew Neck Top,

 This is thermal wear for men we like